Timeline of What Happens When You Give Up Alcohol

 Abstinence from alcohol: Do you need help to stop drinking?

-If you or a loved one need help giving up alcohol, safe and effective treatment is widely available and quick to access.
+If you or a loved one needs help giving up alcohol, safe and effective treatment is widely available and quick to access.

 Detox Plus UK provide CQC registered private alcohol detox and rehabilitation treatment worldwide, applying approved evidence-based treatment methods for alcohol addiction.